trikoder/jsonapibundle/README.md

 ### Coding standards

-When contributing to this package, you will need to adhere to our conding standards.
+When contributing to this package, you will need to adhere to our coding standards.
 They are following PSR-2 with some additional rules.
 To check your code during development you can use provided config for php-cs-fixer. it's in root of the project, file: